Polyurethane is a clear sealer that produces a moisture-resistant layer and protects the surface underneath. But, can you apply it with a rag?

 Pour the polyurethane into a container or bucket.
 Avoid shaking the can before opening as it can cause air bubbles.

-Take a lint-free or microfibre tack rag, dip it into the polyurethane, and wipe it on the surface in fine strokes.
-Apply thin layers and move the rag in a lined motion.
-Overlap the strokes to ensure good coverage.
+Dip the lint-free rag into the polyurethane bucket, wipe the excess, and wipe it over the surface to apply it.
+Apply thin layers and move the rag in lined motions while overlapping the strokes to get good coverage.

 Do You Wipe Off Excess Polyurethane?